s14321k/Interview-Qusions-markdowns/JavaBasic.md

 - Interface class can have only abstract method (incomplete method).
 This class should be implemented.
   > Can we declare private abstract method inside the interface class in java?
   >
   > - No, because since it has no body.
-But we can write private method inside the interface.
+But we can write private method inside the functional interface.

   > what is the use of declaring private method inside the interface class?
   >
   > - Declaring private methods inside an interface in Java serves specific purposes, primarily related to code organization and reuse within the interface itself.
 These methods were introduced in Java 9 to enhance the functionality of interfaces, particularly when working with default and static methods.
 Here are the main reasons for using private methods in an interface:

 1. **Code Reuse:**
   - **Avoid Duplication:**